-- that (a) CTS occupant reports showed that CTS's structural damage posed extreme risks; (b) reports on damage from Eighty-Seven Park's construction and operations showed that CTS's structural damage posed extreme risks; (c) the 40-year recertification inspection reports showed that CTS's structural damage posed extreme risks; (d) the Morabito 2018 inspection report showed that CTS's structural damage posed extreme risks; and (e) the Morabito 2020 inspection report showed that CTS's structural damage posed extreme risks.
-Notwithstanding at least this knowledge and understanding, notwithstanding Becker's experience and expertise in mitigating condominium liability, and notwithstanding Becker's understanding that the Association deferred to Becker's advice and counsel on nearly all aspects of CTS management, Becker failed to advise, counsel, or cause the Association to timely or adequately address the extreme risks at CTS. - 538.
-Despite this knowledge, Becker failed to advise, counsel, or cause the Association to timely or adequately address the extreme risks at CTS, causing and contributing to the ongoing economic damages and catastrophic injuries suffered in CTS's collapse. - 539.
-Becker acknowledges that in the face of these serious risks to the life, safety, and welfare of the CTS residents, Becker could-and should-have specifically advised the CTS Association to take appropriate actions, to bring in the Surfside building department, and to take various emergency steps to protect the CTS residents from the risk of imminent collapse of the CTS building. - 540.
-But despite Becker's knowledge of these issues and their likely catastrophic impact, Becker did nothing. - 541.
-Defendant Becker knew or should have known that a failure to advise Defendant CTS that the building was at risk of an imminent collapse and that it should be evacuated until the necessary and life-saving repairs could be made would expose the occupants of the building to an unreasonable and unacceptable risk of harm.
+541. Becker's actions and inactions were callous, reckless, and in conscious disregard of the lives, safety, and property of CTS residents and occupants.
+Becker knew and understood that (a) CTS occupant reports showed that CTS's structural damage posed extreme risks; (b) reports on damage from Eighty-Seven Park's construction and operations showed that CTS's structural damage posed extreme risks; (c) the 40-year recertification inspection reports showed that CTS's structural damage posed extreme risks; (d) the Morabito 2018 inspection report showed that CTS's structural damage posed extreme risks; and (e) the Morabito 2020 inspection report showed that CTS's structural damage posed extreme risks.
+Notwithstanding at least this knowledge and understanding, notwithstanding Becker's experience and expertise in mitigating condominium liability, and notwithstanding Becker's understanding that the Association deferred to Becker's advice and counsel on nearly all aspects of CTS management, Becker failed to advise, counsel, or cause the Association to timely or adequately address the extreme risks at CTS.

+542. Despite this knowledge, Becker failed to advise, counsel, or cause the Association to timely or adequately address the extreme risks at CTS, causing and contributing to the ongoing economic damages and catastrophic injuries suffered in CTS's collapse.

+543. Becker acknowledges that in the face of these serious risks to the life, safety, and welfare of the CTS residents, Becker could-and should-have specifically advised the CTS Association to take appropriate actions, to bring in the Surfside building department, and to take various emergency steps to protect the CTS residents from the risk of imminent collapse of the CTS building.

+544. But despite Becker's knowledge of these issues and their likely catastrophic impact, Becker did nothing.

+545. Defendant Becker knew or should have known that a failure to advise Defendant CTS that the building was at risk of an imminent collapse and that it should be evacuated until the necessary and life-saving repairs could be made would expose the occupants of the building to an unreasonable and unacceptable risk of harm.